-Students in the agricultural engineering curriculum must satisfy the practice requirement of the College of Agriculture by work on farms, as described on pages 27 and 28 of this Announcement.
+Students in the agricultural engineering curriculum must satisfy the practice requirement, as described on pages 22 and 23 of this Announcement.

-In applying for admission the applicant should indicate in the application, which should be sent to the Director of Admissions, that he wants to enter the College of Agriculture for the joint program, with the College of Engineering, in agricultural engineering.
+In applying for admission the applicant should indicate in the application, which should be sent to the Director of Admissions, that he wants to enter the College of Agriculture for the joint program with the College of Engineering in agricultural engineering.